1460–1800: The university on Cathedral Hill

 With the decision against a new university building on Augustinergasse, the university’s spatial development took a different course.
 The Lower College was thoroughly renovated during the 1860 anniversary.
 Shortly thereafter, with the construction of the large science buildings, the relocation of the university’s center to the other side of the city, toward the new university area around St. Peter’s Square, began – a long-lasting process that has not yet finished today.

 For many years, the buildings on Cathedral Hill continued to house an increasing number of departments, seminars, institutes, and special units.
 With the differentiation of disciplines and the development of new forms of teaching – most importantly, seminars – the spatial needs of the humanities increased immensely.
-In addition to the Lower College, many other buildings were used from the end of the nineteenth century to accommodate what were initially very small departments: seminars found homes in the Reading Society at no. 8 on Cathedral Square, the double building Unter den Linden at no. 6/7 on Cathedral Square, Zur Mücke on the upper end of the Schlüsselberg Street, the Rollerhof at no. 21 on Cathedral Square, the Falkensteinerhof at no. 11 on Cathedral Square, no. 21 on Rheinsprung Street, and no. 8 and 19 on Augustinergasse.
-The Bärenfelserhof at no. 7/9 Stapfelberg remains a focal point in the spatial history of the Faculty of Humanities and Social Sciences, having housed many of its seminars and institutes.
+In addition to the Lower College, many other buildings were used from the end of the nineteenth century to accommodate what were initially very small departments: seminars found homes in the Reading Society at no. 8 on Cathedral Square, the double building Unter den Linden at no. 6/7 on Cathedral Square, Zur Mücke on the upper end of the Schlüsselberg Street, the Rollerhof at Cathedral Square 21, the Falkensteinerhof at Cathedral Square 11, the Rheinsprung 21, and Augustinergasse 8 and 19.
+The Bärenfelserhof at Stapfelberg 7/9 remains a focal point in the spatial history of the Faculty of Humanities and Social Sciences, having housed many of its seminars and institutes.